Hundred Flowers Campaign: Background

+Launch (early 1956 – early 1957)

-In the opening stage of the movement, during March and April, issues discussed were relatively minor and unimportant in the grand scheme.
+In the opening stage of the movement, issues discussed were relatively minor and unimportant in the grand scheme.
 Emphasis was placed on a distinction being drawn between "friend and foe".
 Intellectuals approached the campaign with suspicion, due to a lack of guidelines on what speech was acceptable; few also had suspicions about whether the campaign was bait, and whether disallowed speech would get them in trouble.
-Resultantly, the Central Government did not receive much criticism, although there was a significant rise in letters of conservative advice.
+As a result, the Central Government did not receive much criticism, although there was a significant rise in letters of conservative advice.
 Premier Zhou Enlai received some of these letters, and once again realized that, although the campaign had gained notable publicity, it was not progressing as had been hoped.
 Zhou approached Mao about the situation, stating that more encouragement was needed from the central bureaucracy to lead the intellectuals into further discussion.
 Mao Zedong found the concept interesting and superseded Zhou to take control.
 Guo Moruo declared that the contending of diverse schools should be guided by the central aim of building a socialist society.

 The idea was to have intellectuals discuss the country's problems to promote new forms of arts and new cultural institutions.
 Mao also saw this as the chance to promote socialism, believing that after discussion it would be apparent that socialist ideology was the dominant ideology over capitalism, even amongst non-communist Chinese, and would thus propel the development and spread of the goals of socialism.
 To this end, in an attempt to reduce hesitancy, intellectuals were invited to forums in which they were allowed to ask exploratory questions, slowly discovering what was deemed acceptable speech.
 During this time, criticisms were often indirect and lauded the Hundred Flowers campaign itself.
-In Leknor's research, it is stated that the conventional understanding of communication and power is inverted during the campaign since the right to speak up and be heard was not the right reserved for those in powers, but the right to keep one's voice out of the unfolding campaign.
+In Lekner's research, it is stated that the conventional understanding of communication and power is inverted during the campaign since the right to speak up and be heard was not the right reserved for those in powers, but the right to keep one's voice out of the unfolding campaign.
 In other words, students were pressured by teachers to speak out; inferiors were asked to speak by superiors.
+Within Chinese society, there were visible relaxation of restrictions on traditional Chinese clothing and Western music.

-Criticisms became more specific in May, citing the regimentation of education, thought reforms in previous years that were described as "painful", and the lack of employment prospects for those who went to American and British scholars.
+Criticisms became more specific in May 1956, citing the regimentation of education, thought reforms in previous years that were described as "painful", and the lack of employment prospects for those who went to American and British scholars.
 Additionally, some recanted their self-criticism and confessions from previous years.

+A wave of literary journals were launched or re-launched during the campaign, including the PRC's first state-supported poetry journal, Stars.